20 Jul 401 Tech Bridge & MassChallenge Blue Technology Accelerator & Fellowship

 · Oceanographic research

 · Artificial intelligence/machine learning (autonomy & data science)

-A kick-off event on September 14, 2021 will provide additional details about the application and selection process, the program schedule, and will include a panel presentation by blue technology startups that have previously completed the MassChallenge program.
+A kick-off event was held on September 14, 2021 and provided additional details about the application and selection process, the program schedule, and included a panel presentation by blue technology startups that have previously completed the MassChallenge program.

 Deadlines & Important Dates

 Kick-off event: September 14, 2021

 Applications open: September 14, 2021

 Cohort announced: October 20, 2021